CaroPoschen/udemy-aws-analytics/notes/Notes_Sections10_.md

 **Create Glue Catalog Table and Validate using Athena**

-- more formal approach is to first create the database and then the crawler in GLue
+- more formal approach is to first create the database and then the crawler in Glue

 - create database called *itvghlandingdb*